 Everyone knows Rowling as the creator of world-wide phenomenon Harry Potter.
 However, she has also written an impressive mystery series staring Cormoran Strike, a disgruntled yet charismatic detective and his assistant, Robin.
 Crime and intrigue spill out of the streets of London in captivating tales.

-Which book would you read to get into the spirit of London?
+Which one of these London travel books would you read to get into the spirit of the city?